rtCamp/rt-optimizer/README.md

 # rt Scripts Optimizer

-Improves Core Web Vitals score by loading scripts via worker thread.
+A WordPress plugin that improves Core Web Vitals score by loading scripts via worker thread.
 Keeps the main thread idle for users to interact with page as quickly as possible.

 ## Features